 Occurred: March 2021

-Plans by French call centre company Teleperformance to use cameras connected to an AI system to monitor employees working from home for home-working 'infractions' has resulted in a backlash.
+Plans by French call centre company Teleperformance to use cameras connected to an AI system to monitor employees working from home for home-working 'infractions' resulted in a backlash.

 The plans led to complaints by trade unions about the 'unreasonable' and 'intrusive' nature of worker virtual monitoring programmes, including their impact on the privacy of those being monitored and their families.